Disaster Firm’s New Base Is Fit For A King

 In the north east those include contracts with Royal Bank of Scotland, Lloyds Banking Group, Multiassistance, Merlin Professional Claims Services, Lanes Assistance and Tradesmen Solutions.

-Press release issued on behalf of FFDR by the Holyrood Partnership.
+Press release issued on behalf of FFDR by the Holyrood PR.